EU appears to be 'almost walking back' on single sky initiative - IATA | Business

 EU appears to be 'almost walking back' on single sky initiative - IATA

-The European Commission appears to be 'almost walking back' on its commitment to the European single sky initiative to unify the bloc's air traffic space, a representative of global airline industry body IATA told an event on Wednesday.
+The European Council appears to be "almost walking back" on its commitment to the European single sky initiative to unify the bloc's air traffic space, a representative of global airline industry body IATA told an event on Wednesday.

-"The European Commission does not seem to be committed to this and is almost backtracking," IATA's European Vicepresident Rafael Schvartzman said.
+"The European Council does not seem to be committed to this, and is almost backtracking," IATA's European Vice President Rafael Schvartzman said.
+Airlines have been lobbying for the project to eliminate borders for years but it has consistently run into opposition.

 Advertisement